jscoq/jscoq/README.md

 Contact: Emilio J. Gallego Arias `e+jscoq at x80.org`.

+## jsCoq Users:

+Incomplete list of places where jsCoq has been used:

 ## How to Install/Build ##

 You can download ready-to-use builds from https://github.com/ejgallego/jscoq-builds/ ; find below the instructions to build JsCoq yourself.

-* _warning_: The build process takes more than 8GiB of RAM.
+* _warning_: The build process takes *more* than 8GiB of RAM.
 * First, you need a dual 32/64 bits Ocaml toolchain.
 Get a recent opam and a multiarch gcc (`gcc-multilib` package in Debian/Ubuntu), then run:

   ````
 $ cp -a opam/4.02.3+32bit ~/.opam/compilers/4.02.3/
-$ git clone https://github.com/ocsigen/js_of_ocaml.git ~/external/js_of_ocaml
 $ ./toolchain-setup.sh
   ````

   and it should do the trick.

-  If your copy of js_of_ocaml is in a different location, edit the setup script and set the JS_OF_OCAML_DIR variable appropriately.
-Tweaking the NJOBS variable may be necessary too (64 jobs by default).
+  You can tweak some variables in the `build-common.sh` file.

 * Second, you need to build Coq v8.5: